Introduction

 Text Style

-You can use either _ or * around a word or phrase to make it italic, or __ or ** around a word or phrase to make it bold.
+around a word or phrase to make it bold.
 You can also use common keyboard shortcuts, including CTRL/CMD+B to bold, and CTRL/CMD+I to italicize text.

-• **bold** renders as bold
+renders as bold***bold-italic***

-• ~~strikethrough~~ renders as Strike Through
+renders as

-Create labeled links by putting the desired text in square brackets [ ] and the associated link in round brackets ( ).
+Create labeled links by putting the desired text in square brackets [ ]

 [Check out Mattermost!](https://about.mattermost.com/)